- Cockpit Voice Recorder Transcript (Reader discretion advised)

 According to one air traffic controller, the plane "started to [fly] erratically right after that.
 The plane's altitude suddenly dropped 700 feet.
 I told the immediate supervisor who was within earshot that I think we have another one [hijacking]."
 One of the flight attendants on board Flight 93 telephoned United Airlines at 9:35 to report the hijacking.

-4. Who were the terrorists and where were they from?
 The terrorist who was trained as a pilot, Ziad Jarrah, was from Lebanon.
 The other three terrorists were from Saudi Arabia.
 Their names were: Saeed al Ghamdi, Ahmad al Haznawi, and Ahmed al Nami.

 According to one source, the terrorists were armed with "at least one box cutter that appeared to have been store-bought and another cutting device that seemed to be homemade-a piece of metal wrapped in tape."
 A published report describes "a stout fighting knife" with a locking, serrated blade that was found at the crash site.